 The country is currently focused on returning forests and wild places to their former strength, and volunteers from all over the world have come to help.
 That means a greater need for English language skills, which is where you come in.

-Building schools and teaching English in Madagascar offers children an opportunity to improve their skills, so that they can grow up to be leaders in business and conservation efforts.
-Long-term, this promises to help Madagascar move from its place as the fifth-poorest country in the world to one that is far more prosperous.
+Building schools and teaching English in Madagascar offers children an opportunity to improve their skills so that they can grow up to be leaders in business and conservation efforts.
+In the long term, this promises to help Madagascar move from its place as the fifth-poorest country in the world to one that is far more prosperous.

 Keep in mind that Madagascar isn’t easy to get to.
 There aren’t many direct flights, and local airlines are notoriously unreliable.
 The plus side to any inconvenience you experience is the fact that you are likely to have entire swaths of beaches and wild areas to yourself, as only the most committed tourists are willing to make the trip.